-“Matt, are you saying after you give your life to Christ and your sins are forgiven and forgotten that when we stumble (and we will as long as we live in this human body), we don’t need to ask God for forgiveness?…Jesus’ example of prayer, specifically the one called, the Lord’s prayer, teaches us to ask God to ‘forgive us our debts (trespasses) as we forgive our debtors their debts (those who trespass against us), and to pray this daily.
+“Matt, are you saying after you give your life to Christ and your sins are forgiven and forgotten, when we stumble (and we will as long as we live in this human body), we don’t need to ask God for forgiveness?…Jesus’ example of prayer, specifically the one called, the Lord’s Prayer, teaches us to ask God to ‘forgive us our debts (trespasses) as we forgive our debtors their debts (those who trespass against us), and to pray this daily.
 Jesus says He is our intercessor who sits at the right hand of God.
 My relationship with Christ is based on wanting to please Him in the living of my life.
 What’s your opinion of those who harden their hearts and no longer care about pleasing Him?
 Where do they stand?
 Some theologians say ‘Well, they never knew Christ to begin with or they would feel convicted.’
-Others say ‘They are in danger of being spewed out of His mouth on the day of judgement if they don’t recognize their their sins and repent.’
+Others say ‘They are in danger of being spewed out of His mouth on the day of judgement if they don’t recognize their sins and repent.’
 What is your take on this?”

 ‘Be kind and compassionate to one another, forgiving each other, just as in Christ God forgave you.’
 (Ephesians 4:32)

 ‘Bear with each other and forgive one another if any of you has a grievance against someone.
 Forgive as the Lord forgave you.’
 (Colossians 3:13)

 Both times Paul says forgave–past tense.